Tsedhondup/Geography-quiz/README.md

 # Geography-quiz
-Rapid geography quiz made with the vanilla JavaScript
+Rapid geography quiz made with the vanilla JavaScript.